norishigefukushima/iqanearlossless/index.md

  for patch_number=1:(1 or 2 or 4)
   for QP = 20:90:10
 ```
-If QP reaches 90, the next patch number to start from is QP20 (not 496), and if the patch number reaches MAX, the next image number to start from is.
+If QP reaches 90, the next patch\_numer index to start from is QP20, and if the patch number reaches MAX, the next image\_number to start from is.

 For example, `result_496.csv` are
 ```
 96.667  (kodak1_20.png)
 90      (kodak1_30.png)
-700     (kodak1_40.png)
+70      (kodak1_40.png)
 ...
 ```